intel/llvm/scripts/core/INTRO.rst

 function as expected when used with these handles.

-The behavior of the mock adapter can be customized by linking the ``unified-runtime::mock`` library and making use of the ``mock::callbacks`` object.
+The behavior of the mock adapter can be customized by linking the ``unified-runtime::mock`` library and making use of the object accessed via the ``mock::getCallbacks()`` helper.
 Callbacks can be passed into this object to run either before or after a given entry point, or they can be set to entirely replace the default behavior.
 Only one callback of each type (before, replace, after) can be set per entry point, with subsequent callbacks set in the same "slot" overwriting any set previously.

 The callback signature defined by ``ur_mock_callback_t`` takes a single ``void *`` parameter.
 When calling a user callback the adapter will pack the